Back to Main Laboratory

-Back in the early 80’s Lars and a gang of local skaters found the initial exhilaration of shaking the neighbourhood with the crash ‘n’ skid backyard mayhem of ramp riding transitioned rather seamlessly into the chaotic stripped down raw and dirty DIY approach of the Hardcore Punk scene and so hence finding any means of amplification with the perk of dialling up the volume to 11 would suffice and plugging in the rusty old mike into the lead guitar ‘B Channel’ was assumed the obvious solution when the dodgy auction bought 8-track proved only to have one or so functioning channels.
+Back in the early 80’s Lars and a gang of local skaters found the initial exhilaration of shaking the neighborhood with the crash ‘n’ skid backyard mayhem of ramp riding transitioned rather seamlessly into the chaotic stripped down raw and dirty DIY approach of the Hardcore Punk scene and so hence finding any means of amplification with the perk of dialing up the volume to 11 would suffice and plugging in the rusty old mike into the lead guitar ‘B Channel’ was assumed the obvious solution when the dodgy auction bought 8-track proved only to have one or so functioning channels.

 Public Nuisance (the only lasting name from a long list which stuck like mud to the proverbial wall) kicked off circa 1981 and short circuited 1985; freaking out local house parties and banned in style from pretty much every venue we played.